CumulusNetworks/docs/content/version/cumulus-linux-25esr/Configuring-and-Managing-Network-Interfaces/_index.md

 reload the configuration with `ifreload -a`.
 If this happens, you must shut down and restart the interface with `ifup` and `ifdown`, or manually delete superfluous addresses with `ip address delete specify.ip.address.here/mask dev DEVICE`.
-See also the [Caveats and Errata](#src-5116095_ConfiguringandManagingNetworkInterfaces-caveats) section below for some cautions about using multiple `iface` stanzas for the same interface.
+See also the [Caveats and Errata](#caveats-and-errata-span) section below for some cautions about using multiple
+`iface` stanzas for the same interface.

 {{%/notice%}}

-## Specifying User Commands</span>
+## Specifying User Commands

 You can specify additional user commands in the `interfaces` file.
 As shown in the example below, the interface stanzas in